 In 1992, founded a congregation in Masaka Town, and wanted to also establish a community development programme.
-This was made possible when Open Door Community Church of Uxbridge UK seconded David & Jacqui Dowdy in August 1993 to establish JOY Children’s Centre (now known as JOY Youth Training Centre).
+This was made possible when Open Door Community Church of Uxbridge UK seconded David & Jacqui Dowdy in August 1993 to establish JOY Children’s Centre (later known as JOY Youth Training Centre).
 The aim of the Centre is to release the potential of orphaned young people so that instead of being a problem, the start to become part of the future of the country.

 We chose to specialise in the keeping of dairy goats, which in the Masaka area has .
 We bought our goats, and learnt how to look after them, from other organisations.
 But over the years our goats multiplied, and because of the comprehensive records that went with them, they were in demand from other projects and individuals.
 And not just the goats, but also the expertise that had been built up on the farm and within the associated community projects.
 Experience which made it possible to set up the Goat Development programme.

 When David & Jacqui left the YTC in October 2009, it continued under new management.
 However, in September 2013 it finally closed down.